photostructure/exiftool-vendored.js/docs/TAGS.md

 - **@frequency**
   - A 🔥 fire emoji will very professionally begin this value if the tag is found on common mainstream devices, like flagship phones and digital cameras.
   - A 🧊 ice cube emoji will begin this value if the tag is only found on more obscure camera makes and models.
   - A star rating (★★★★ is found in >50% of samples, ☆☆☆☆ is rare), and the exact percentage in parentheses follows.
-Note that these values are _directionally_ correct -- it's based on the (large) sample set of test images from the ExifTool project and several other online image example repositories.
+Note that these values are _directionally_ correct.
+They're based on the (large) sample set of test images from the ExifTool project and several other online image example repositories.
 - **@groups**: Comma-separated list of metadata groups where this tag appears
 - **@example**: Representative value for the tag